abajwa-hw/single-view-demo/LAB-STEPS.md

 ```
 192.168.191.241 sandbox.hortonworks.com sandbox
 ```
-- Connect to the VM via SSH (password hadoop)
+- Connect to the VM via SSH (password hadoop).
+You can also open web-based SSH session by opening http://sandbox.hortonworks.com:4200
 ```
 ssh root@sandbox.hortonworks.com
 ```